April Gardening Checklist: What To Do in the Garden This Month

 April is a great time for gardeners.
 The weather has finally warmed up enough to spend hours in the vegetable garden, cleaning up from winter and preparing for a busy season ahead.
 Flowers are blooming, the earliest vegetables are going in and there’s an excitement in the air!

-In this article, I’ll be sharing with you several April garden chores to do this month.
+In this article, I’ll be sharing with you several April garden chores to do this month, including what to plant in April.
 You may need to adjust these based on your garden zone and last average frost date.
 You can find your garden zone HERE and your last frost date HERE.

 Transplant seedlings started indoors into your garden beds, as the weather allows.
 Be sure to properly harden off your seedlings before planting time (“hardening off” refers to the process of acclimating seedlings to outdoor temps and weather before moving them permanently outside.)